my-language-skills/extensions-for-pressbook/README.md

 The Extensiosn For Pressbooks plugin is supplied "as is" and all use is at your own risk.

+## Instructions

+If you need some help with understanding on how plugin works, take a look at [!documentation](/documentation.md)

 ### Now
 ## 0.xx